La Quinta, California: Geography

 According to the United States Census Bureau, the city has a total area of 35.6 sqmi, of which 35.1 sqmi is land and 0.4 sqmi (1.22%) is water.
 The city's elevation is 56 feet (20 m) above sea level.

 La Quinta is located on the floor of the Coachella Valley, and is surrounded on three sides by the Santa Rosa Mountains.
 As the floor of the valley sank, it was covered by the Pacific Ocean.
 Silt deposits from the flow of the Colorado River into the Gulf of California caused the basin to be cut off from the ocean.
-Five hundred years ago, the Colorado River changed its course and the eastern Coachella Valley flooded, leading to the creation of Lake Cahuilla, which was fresh water.
+Five hundred years ago, the Colorado River changed its course and the eastern Coachella Valley flooded, leading to the creation of the historic Lake Cahuilla (a distinct lake from the man-made reservoir that exists today), which was fresh water.

 Climate

 The climate of the Coachella Valley is influenced by the surrounding geography.
 High mountain ranges on three sides contribute to its unique and year-round warm climate, with some of the warmest winters west of the Rocky Mountains.
 La Quinta has a warm winter/hot summer climate: Its average annual high temperature is 89.5 °F and average annual low is 62.1 °F but summer highs above 108 °F are common and sometimes exceed 120 °F, while summer night lows often stay above 82 °F. Winters are warm with daytime highs often between 68 and 86 °F. Under 4 in of annual precipitation are average, with over 348 days of sunshine per year.
 The hottest temperature ever recorded there was 125 °F on July 6, 1905.
 The mean annual temperature is 75.8 °F.